Effective Integration of Weighted Cost-to-go and Conflict Heuristic within Suboptimal CBS: Justifying removing timeouts from plots

 \section{Justifying removing timeouts from plots}

 In all figures, if a method fails (times out on all 5 seeds) on a particular number of agents on a map, we do not report larger number of agents as this causes misleading visuals.
-A reminder that the speed up $S_{method} = T_{baseline}/T_{method}$ (larger is better) is reported to normalize differences in hardware, where the baseline is EECBS.
+A reminder that the speed up $S_{method} = T_{baseline}/T_{method}$ (larger is better) is reported to normalize differences in hardware, where the baseline is the unweighted method (ECBS or EECBS based on context).
 Figure \ref{fig:figure-explanation} demonstrates an example where including timeouts causes different methods to appear to have the same result, as well as causes false trends on their behaviour compared to the baseline.